iuyte/style/home/index.md

 ### 709S

 Team 709S is currently a two-man team, with only one who programs.
-If you have any reccommendations, (hopefully not) complaints, suggestions, additions, or other comments about this style guide, feel free to email me at (ethanialw@gmail.com)[mailto:ethanialw@gmail.com].
+If you have any reccommendations, (hopefully not) complaints, suggestions, additions, or other comments about this style guide, feel free to email me at <a href="mailto:ethanialw@gmail.com">ethanialw@gmail.com</a>